typhonjs-node-build-test/esm-d-ts/README.md

 # esm-d-ts
-Generates Typescript definition files from ESM source.
+Generates a bundled Typescript declaration file from ESM source.